Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-3-UpdatingEntities.md

 # 3.3 Updating Entities
 We had a look at [Creating Entities](3-2-CreatingEntities.md) in the last tutorial, know we want to have a look at update.
 As update we want to consider all operations that changes a property value.
-This is broader than the definition in OData, as it not only considers updates of entities, complex types, primitive types or the raw values , but also setting values to `null` via a delete requests.
+This is broader than the definition in OData, as it not only considers updates of entities, complex types, primitive types or the raw values, but also setting values to `null` via a delete requests.

 To implement updates we have to override `updateEntity`.
 Again we do not look at `validateChange`. `updateEntity` has three parameter: